-A year ago we received 93 points from Coffee Review in December 2018 and featured in their Holiday Coffee article.
-(In 2017 this was the #8 Top Coffee of 2017 in Coffee Review and received a whopping 96 point.
+A year ago we received 93 points from Coffee Review in December 2018 and it was also featured in their Holiday Coffee article.
+In 2017 this was the #8 Top Coffee of 2017 in Coffee Review and received a whopping 96 point.
 It is immediately apparent from first sip that this is a stunning coffee year after year.

 Auromar Geisha from the farm of Roberto Brenes.
 This is a stunning example of the Geisha varietal from a relative newcomer to an already highly sophisticated coffee farming community of the Panama highlands.

 Geisha, for those who may not be familiar, is a seed variety that is native to Ethiopia and probably a relative of the Longberry.
 Its shape is elongated and somewhat large.
 This seed was experimentally planted in Boquete Panama along with many other varieties as a test of what might grow well in this particular micro climate.
 The result was the birth of a superstar in the world of coffee.
 Originally planted and brought to celebrity by the Peterson family of Hacienda Esmeralda, this variety started to break price records and the reputation and market for this coffee continued to grow, with devotees throughout the world and especially in Asia and Australia.